SAP-samples/teched2022-IN280/exercises/ex4/ex48/readme.md

     >
     > Every 5 minutes SAP Integration Suite is pulled for monitoring data.
 Therefore you might have to wait until the next data collection until your activated alert get listed in the alerting section
     >

-:exclamation_mark:  :heavy_exclamation_mark:
-*Note:* for the TechEd session we are not in a real environment.
-As attendees have registered additional *Cloud Integration services* all connected to the same *Cloud Integration tenant* you will find the same kind of alerts several times
+:grey_exclamation:  *Note:* for the TechEd session we are not in a real environment.
+As attendees have registered further *Cloud Integration services* and they might  connected to the same *Cloud Integration tenant* you will find the same kind of alerts several times

 2. If you have several services in your scope, use the *Filter* icon the right side to filter for alerts *JMS Queue Capacity*